Hach & Rose, LLP Serves Car Accident Victims Across NYC

 Lawsuits are complex, time-consuming, and require complying with strict deadlines and procedures.
-The attorneys at Hach & Rose, LLP are well-equipped to handle even the most complicated cases, however, and we’ll walk you through every step of the process.
+However, the attorneys at Hach & Rose, LLP are well-equipped to handle even the most complicated cases, and we’ll walk you through every step of the process.

 Car accident lawsuits begin with preparing legal documents.
-Hach & Rose, LLP will need to prepare the complaint and summons first.
+Hach & Rose, LLP must prepare the complaint and summons first.
 A summons notifies the defendant of the suit and the requirement to appear in court on a specific date.
 A complaint provides the details associated with the case.

 After we file the complaint and summons, the defendant will have 20 or 30 days to respond by filing an answer with the court.
 The answer will include their responses to the allegations contained in our complaint and whether they intend to file a counterclaim against you.

 At some point, we might schedule a mediation and attempt to settle the case before it goes to trial.
 This is an opportunity to meet with the defendant and their attorney to discuss the monetary damages and agree to compensation.
-If we’re able to settle, we won’t have to argue the case in court.
+We won’t have to argue the case in court if we can settle.
 If we can’t reach a settlement agreement, we will have to proceed with preparing for trial.